“Trying to manage a project without project management is like trying to play a football game without a game plan“ – K. Tate.

 Teams can spend hundreds or even thousands of dollars on a project management software yet fail to achieve the desired efficiency.
 Why?

-Many of the online project management tools cannot manage advanced and multiple projects.
-For all such businesses and teams, Zoho Projects is probably the best available solution.
+Many online project management tools cannot manage advanced and multiple projects.
+Zoho Projects is probably the best available solution for all such businesses and teams.

 Setting up your project is easy because this web-based project management tool has room to create and efficiently manage your complex projects.
 This tool provides refined control over recurring tasks, sub-tasks, and dependencies.
 You can perform various activities like task tracking, project planning, resource management, and tracking project budgets.

 - It offers a time tracking feature that records the time each team member spends on every task

 - Allows you to check your project progress

 Takeaway: It’s a low-cost project management platform with an array of features you cannot afford to overlook.

 One of the most popular project management tools is the Microsoft Project or MS Project, developed and sold by Microsoft.
 This tool is specifically designed for project managers to take complete control over projects and track all their projects’ progress.

 From managing different task lists to managing multiple projects and large initiatives, it’s a project management software that can make you a powerful boss of any project.